Officials probe India bridge collapse as divers comb river - NewsBreak

 Prime Minister Narendra Modi arrived at the site Tuesday to inspect the collapsed bridge and visit injured people at a hospital.
 He also chaired a meeting with officials and urged for a detailed investigation into what went wrong.

-Police have so far arrested nine people — including managers of the bridge’s operator, Oreva Group.
-State authorities also have opened a case against Oreva for suspected culpable homicide, attempted culpable homicide and other violations, and a special investigation team has begun a probe into the incident.
+Police have so far arrested nine people — including managers of the bridge’s operator, Oreva Group — and have begun a probe into the incident.
+State authorities also have a case against Oreva for suspected culpable homicide, attempted culpable homicide and other violations.

-A police spokesperson said a First Information Report, the preliminary formal stage of an investigation, stated that the accident occurred due to faulty construction or maintenance-related reasons in addition to the bridge operators' negligence and carelessness.

-The agency hurriedly opened the bridge for public use despite knowing that their “callous approach” in its maintenance and management may lead to accident, the police report said.

 As families mourn the dead, attention has shifted to the quality of the renovation and repair work carried out by Oreva, a group of companies known mainly for making clocks, mosquito zappers and electric bikes.